HR policy - Pay Plan

 Employees Eligibility for State Pay Plan

-- Employees identified as meets expectations or meritorious performers as defined above.
-Employees shall have a current (within 12 months) performance evaluation (as defined by the Division/College/School) or their supervisor must otherwise be able to demonstrate that the employee meets performance expectations.
+• Employees identified as meets expectations or meritorious performers as defined above.
+Employees most recent (within 12 months) performance evaluation (as defined by the Division/College/School) or their supervisor must otherwise be able to demonstrate that the employee meets performance expectations.

 Employees Ineligible for State Pay Plan

-- Employees with a performance appraisal rating of “Below Expectations” or “Unsatisfactory”.
-(Clarification added in 2022 - this also means 'not meritorious' for all eligible employee groups)
+1. Employees with a performance appraisal rating of “Below Expectations” or “Unsatisfactory”.
+(Clarification added in 2022 - this also means 'not meritorious' for all eligible employee groups).
+This includes all employees on a performance improvement, or remediation, plan.

-- Employees who are currently under investigation for possible policy violations will have their Pay Plan increase suspended until such time that the investigation has concluded.
-Employees who obtain an investigative result of no finding of policy violations will have their Pay Plan reinstated retroactively.
+4. Employees found to have committed policy violations within three (3) months prior to the effective date of the Pay Plan, or who are currently under investigation for possible policy violations at the time of the Pay Plan, will not be eligible for Pay Plan.
+Those under investigation who subsequently obtain an investigative result of no finding of policy violations will have their Pay Plan reinstated retroactively.

 These Guidelines Do Not Apply To